128technology/docs/docs/intro_system_reqs.md

 :::

 #### Identify Interface PCI Addresses
 Each Ethernet interface within a Linux system has a unique PCI address.
 This PCI address is used to bind the 128T router's configuration to the underlying hardware.
+Session Smart Routing (SSR) functionality is dependent upon immutable PCI addresses.
+If the PCI address for a connection changes, the interface cannot deploy SSR.

+Use the procedure below to identify PCI addresses.
 During identification, be sure to record the PCI bus addresses for the individual interfaces.

 :::note
 Once the PCI addresses are configured for packet forwarding, the interfaces are no longer available to the Linux operating system.
 Incorrectly configuring the PCI addresses causes ssh connections and package installs to fail.